-Purition is made only using real, whole food ingredients such such as seeds and nuts and with no added Vitamins.
+Purition is made only using real, whole food ingredients such as seeds and nuts and with no added vitamins.

-Although Purition is packed with protein, fibre and a vast array of micronutrients, due to its ingredients a serving of Purition (40g) only naturally contains a negligible amount of approximately 0.35-0.50µg of Vitamin K - the NRV of Vitamin K being 75µg/day.
+Although Purition is packed with protein, fibre and a vast array of micronutrients, due to its natural ingredients, a serving of Purition (40g) only naturally contains a negligible amount of approximately 0.35-0.50µg of Vitamin K - the NRV of Vitamin K being 75µg/day.

 Vitamin K has different forms:

-Vitamin K1, (also known as phylloquinone) is the form found in food sources, whereas Vitamin K2 (that comprises of many compounds referred to as menaquinones) is synthesised by bacterial species residing in our large intestines.
+Vitamin K1, (also known as phylloquinone) is the form found in food sources, whereas vitamin K2 (which comprises many compounds, referred to as menaquinones) is synthesised by bacterial species residing in our large intestines.

-When on Warfarin, it is still important to keep eating foods that contain Vitamin K but avoid it in a supplement form.
-Please also avoid drinking cranberry, grapefruit or pomegranate juice as these can exacerbate the blood-thinning effects of Warfarin.
+When on Warfarin, it's still important to keep eating foods that contain vitamin K but avoid it in a supplement form.
+Please also avoid drinking cranberry, grapefruit or pomegranate juice, as these can exacerbate the blood-thinning effects of Warfarin.